acharlas/MyStagram/README.md

-# Instragram Core Clone
+# Instagram Core Clone

-Instragram is a lightweight Instagram-style demo that focuses on the essentials: authenticated users can publish posts, react with likes, leave comments, and follow each other.
+mystagram is a lightweight Instagram-style demo that focuses on the essentials: authenticated users can publish posts, react with likes, leave comments, and follow each other.
 Everything runs locally via Docker Compose with a FastAPI backend, a Next.js frontend, and a handful of supporting services (PostgreSQL, Redis, MinIO).

 ---